thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations-faq.md

 **Q. How many PixelSweepers do we need to have staked in order to vote for a project?**

 A. In order to vote, you will need to have at least one PixelSweeper staked.
 The voting power snapshot will be taken at 13:50 UTC on the Friday before the Monday vote.
-All the Sweepers you have staked will count toward the same project.
+In order to get the maximum time bonus, you will need to have them staked by 14:00 UTC on the Monday before the snapshot.
+See the Time Bonus FAQ located [here](https://blog.pixelsweeper.com/2022/05/16/rarity-staking-weights-faq/) for more details on how the time bonus is calculated.

 **Q. What if I want to split my votes and vote for more than one project?**

+A. All of the Sweepers you have staked in your wallet will count toward the same project.

-A. If you wish to nominate or vote for more than one project, you will need to have your Sweepers split across multiple wallets.
+If you wish to nominate or vote for more than one project, you will need to have your Sweepers split across multiple wallets.

 **Q. When will the snapshot be taken to determine who has the 10 Sweepers required to nominate a project?**